Dylan2020THU/dqn_cartpole/README.md

 # Deep Q-Network (DQN)
-This project is about the implementations of DQN on OpenAI Gym activities.
+This project is about the implementations of DQN on the Cartpole scenario from OpenAI Gym.